willys0/UNICORN-2020/docs/QuickStart.md

 > sudo reboot

-#### Important info
-The wireless emergency stop needs to be powered on when you try to use the robot.
-If it is not powered and within range (it has a large range so line of sight should be sufficient) the robot will not move any of its motors.

 ### Software

 Make sure that the jetson tx2 is running the latest branch, either using github which requires an internet connection: